kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 modified: 2021-03-24
 category: Software
 tags: image formats, PNG, JPEG, PDF, SVG, ImageMagick, Inkscape, cairo, poppler, Linux
-summary: "We may be called upon at short notice to convert images between one format and another.
-This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
-The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, `Inkscape`, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks."
+summary: "Digital images are ubiquitous, and one image format does not suit all applications.
+Printed paper, electronic displays, images on the Web, etc., each call for the same image in a different format.
+In this tutorial, we explore the different format conversion tools that are currently available.
+The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, `Inkscape`, and `CairoSVG` are identified for their specific strengths that make them the tools of choice for different image conversion tasks."
 opengraphimage: animals.jpg
 status: draft
 ---

-We may be called upon at short notice to convert images between one format and another.
-This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
-The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, `Inkscape`, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks.
+Digital images are ubiquitous, and one image format does not suit all applications.
+Printed paper, electronic displays, images on the Web, etc., each call for the same image in a different format.
+In this tutorial, we explore the different format conversion tools that are currently available.
+The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, `Inkscape`, and `CairoSVG` are identified for their specific strengths that make them the tools of choice for different image conversion tasks.

 ## Two varieties of digital images